BZIvanov/TechnoShop-Frontend_Next/README.md

 ## Backend

 This repository contains only the front-end code.
-Working back-end repository is named **TechnoShop-Backend_Express** and can be found on my profile.
+Working back-end repository is named **TechnoShop-Backend_EM** and can be found on my profile.

 ## Running the project